pymc-devs/pymc/docs/source/community.md

 ## Conferences

-[PyMCon](https://pymc-devs.github.io/pymcon/) was a conference organized by the PyMC developer community in 2020.
+The PyMC community organizes [PyMCon](https://pymc-devs.github.io/pymcon/), whose last edition was in 2020.
+Follow Discourse or Twitter to be updated about the next edition!

 PyMC talks have been given at a number of conferences, including [PyCon](https://us.pycon.org/), [PyData](https://pydata.org/events/), and [ODSC](https://odsc.com/) events.